Defining Algorithms

 • Default Value: the default value used to preload the Algorithm binding form.

-• Required: indicated whether this input cannot be left blank within the Algorithm binding form.
+• Required: indicates whether this input cannot be left blank within the Algorithm binding form.

 When referencing an algorithm, inputs must be configured in the binding form within the element editing page (e.g. Insight Metric).